Potentash

 FacebookTwitterWhatsApp

 The brain is the body’s powerhouse.
 In the age of self-awareness and self-development, we get tips from every channel on how to live healthily.
 Often brain health is forgotten.
 It is human nature to indulge in the very activities that you are advised against.
 However, sometimes we genuinely don’t know that we are endangering ourselves.
-Keep reading to find out some habits that you may not be aware expose your brain to harm.
+Keep reading to find out some habits that you may not be aware of expose your brain to harm.

 1. Salt